radiant64/mintpl/README.md

     Evaluates its boolean argument, turning `#t` to `#f` and vice versa, and throwing syntax error on any other values.
   - `eq` `gt` `lt` `ge` `le`
-    Binary comparison operators -- equals, greater than, less than, greater or equal, and less or equal.
+    Binary comparison generators -- equals, greater than, less than, greater or equal, and less or equal.
 Compares the first argument with the second.
 The arguments can be quoted substitutions, which will be evaluated.
+  - `#`
+    Arithmetics generator.
+Implements a minimal infix arithmetics parser, that works with floating point numbers, and understands parentheses as well as the following set of operators:
+    - `+`: Addition
+    - `-`: Subtraction
+    - `*`: Multiplication
+    - `/`: Division
+    - `%`: Modulo (remainder)
+    - `^`: Power of

 ### Known omissions

-- Currently there's a lack of built in arithmetic and string manipulation generators.
+- Currently there's a lack of built in string manipulation generators.
 - No API documentation.

 ## Building/installing